Matt Olson Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 16th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Pirates pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Pirates have a 4.49 team ERA that ranks 22nd across all league pitching staffs.
+- The Pirates' 4.50 team ERA ranks 22nd among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 121 home runs (1.1 per game), the sixth-fewest in baseball.
+- The Pirates allow the sixth-fewest home runs in baseball (122 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.